CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman exec --user=rustdevuser rust_dev_vscode_cnt git config --global -l
 ```

 I like to work with Github over SSH and not over https.
-I think it is the natural thing for Linux.
+I think it is the natural and safe thing for Linux.
 To make SSH client work in the container I need the file with the private key for SSH connection to Github.
 I already have this in the file `~/.ssh/githubssh1`.
 I will copy it into the container with `podman cp`.
 Be careful !
 This is a secret !
 It means that this container I cannot share anymore with anybody.
 It is now my private container.
 I must never make an image from it and share it.
 Never !

-In `WSL2 terminal`:
+In `host terminal`:

 ```bash
 podman exec --user=rustdevuser rust_dev_vscode_cnt ls -l /home/rustdevuser/.ssh